 All Key Stages and classes have planned and agreed ways to recognise good behaviour and promote the rights of children to learn.
 This recognition is designed to encourage both an individual and group responsibility to protect the rights of every person in our school community.
-They include; Good to be Green Charter Focus in Foundation Stage and Charter focus in KS1 and KS2.
+They include; a Charter focus across all year groups and nursery.
 Other examples may include;